sigsteve/vagrant-caasp/README.md

 * (1) Kubernetes Dashboard deployment

 # ASSUMPTIONS
-* You're running OpenSUSE Tumbleweed or Leap 15+
+* You're running openSUSE Tumbleweed or Leap 15+
 * You have at least 8GB of RAM to spare
 * You have the ability to run VMs with KVM
 * You have an internet connection (images pull from internet)